eneagizzarelli/SYNAPSE/README.md

 - server
 - dynamic

 **honeypot** acting as a Linux OS terminal.
 It is entirely written in Python.
-Instead of relying on a real terminal, SYNAPSE works with **generative AI** (currently _GPT 4o_ model) to answer with realistic terminal outputs, as if the user was connecting to a real Linux OS using SSH.
+Instead of relying on a real terminal, SYNAPSE works with **generative AI** (currently _GPT-4o_ model) to answer with realistic terminal outputs, as if the user was connecting to a real Linux OS using SSH.
 It currently implements the simulation of two services:
  - SSH Server
  - MySQL Server